beerlington/classy_enum/README.md

 explicity subclass a child of ClassyEnum::Base.
 If you used the generator, there are no changes to the existing structure.

-Also, built-in Formtastic support has been removed.
+Built-in Formtastic support has been removed.
 See the note at the bottom of this readme for more information how how to enable it.

+validates_uniqueness_of will no longer work with Rails 3.0.x when using a scope that is the enum field.

 ## Example Usage